Pushing the Complexity Boundaries of Fixed-Point Equations: Adaptation to Contraction and Controlled Expansion: Gradually Expansive Operators and Convergence of AdaGHAL

 \subsection{Implications of Mild and Gradual Expansion on Root Finding Problems}

 In this section, we discuss some implications of the presented results on related root finding problems for maximal, possibly multi-valued operators $\mF: \cE \rightrightarrows \cE$.
 In this subsection only, we assume that $\norm{\cdot}$ is inner-product induced, so that the space $\cE$ is self-dual.
-A consequence is that the resolvent operator $\mJ = ( \mF + \mId)^{-1}$ is well-defined and we can reason about root finding problems, which amount to finding $\vx$ such that $\vzero \in \mF(\vx)$, by considering the problem of finding a fixed point for the resolvent operator.
+We assume that the resolvent operator $\mJ = ( \mF + \mId)^{-1}$ is well-defined and reason about root finding problems, which amount to finding $\vx$ such that $\vzero \in \mF(\vx)$, by considering the problem of finding a fixed point for the resolvent operator.
 A standard observation here is that if $\mJ(\vx) = \vu$, then, by the definition of $\mJ,$ we have that there exists $\mG_{\vu} \in \mF(\vu)$ such that